matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-muri.md

 Obviously, the core ideas in this series are not uniquely mine.
 They have been articulated before, clearly and generously, by practitioners and researchers who have been solving these problems for decades.
 What I have tried to do is consolidate them in context, highlighting modern practices and methods that have emerged as industry leading since the Poppendiecks' original work on Lean Software Development.

 What makes these ideas so powerful is that the source texts for them aren't trying to sell you anything.
 They are not frameworks.
 They do not come with a mandatory certification path, a five-day training plan, proprietary toolchains, or a lucrative consultancy engagement.
 They are just good ideas.
-Many aren't even new, we've had the playbook for more than two decades.
+Many aren't even new; we've had the playbook for more than two decades.

 But they have been tested, refined, and over time, _empirically proven_ to be the foundations of high-performing, sustainable, and _humane_ technology organisations.
 They hold up because they were grounded in reality to begin with.